 Federal Pell Grant

-Funds may be used for tuition, fees, books, room, board or other educational expenses.
-For the 2016-2017 academic year, the maximum award amount is $5,815.
-Renewal is contingent on maintaining a 2.0 or better grade point average, reapplication of the FAFSA and continued financial need.
+Funds may be used for tuition, fees, books, room, board, or other educational expenses.
+For the 2019-2020 academic year, the maximum award amount is $6,195.
+For the 2020-2021 academic year, the maximum award amount is $6,345.
+Renewal is contingent on maintaining a 2.0 or better grade point average, reapplication of the FAFSA, and continued financial need.

 Federal Supplemental Educational Opportunity Grant

 Federal Supplemental Educational Opportunity Grant (FSEOG) awards offered at WAU range from $200 to $1,000.
-In accordance with federal regulations, FSEOG is awarded to students with exceptional financial need, and priority is given to students with Federal Pell Grant eligibility.
-Renewal of the FSEOG is contingent upon maintaining a 2.0 or better grade point average, reapplication by the published April deadline, continued financial need and Federal Pell Grant eligibility.
-Funds may be used for tuition, fees, books, room, board and other educational expenses.
+By federal regulations, FSEOG is awarded to students with exceptional financial need, and priority is given to students with Federal Pell Grant eligibility.
+Renewal of the FSEOG is contingent upon maintaining a 2.0 or better, grade point average, reapplication by the published April deadline, continued financial need, and Federal Pell Grant eligibility.
+Funds may be used for tuition, fees, books, room, board, and other educational expenses.

 Student Financial Services